39th Infantry Regiment (United States): World War II

+Cold War

+In July 1954 the 9th Infantry Regiment was activated at Montieth Barracks, Fürth, West Germany as a maneuver regiment of the 9th Infantry Division.
+For the next three years the regiment and its parent division engaged in aggressive individual and collective training as part of U.S. VII Corps, one of the two corps assigned to U.S. 7th Army, U.S. Army Europe (USAREUR).
+The formation was a critical part of the developing NATO force and its capability to deter any Warsaw Pact activity that threatened the integrity of the West German eastern frontier.
+In performing this mission, the regiment and its soldiers made a major contribution to assuring the security of Western Europe during this phase of the Cold War.

 Vietnam

 After a series of inactivations and activations spanning a 20-year period, the 2nd, 3rd and 4th Battalions, 39th Infantry Regiment were reactivated on 1 February 1966 as part of the 9th Infantry Division at Fort Riley, Kansas.
-The 39th deployed in 1966 with the 9th Infantry Division to the Republic of Vietnam.
-The regiment participated in operation Palm Tree, the 1968 Tet Offensive, and the battle of the Plain of Reeds.
+The 39th deployed in 1966 with the 9th Infantry Division to South Vietnam.
+The regiment participated in Operation Palm Beach, the 1968 Tet Offensive, and the battle of the Plain of Reeds.
 When the 39th Infantry Regiment returned to Hawaii and deactivated in September, 1969, its battle streamers now included Counteroffensive Phase II, Counteroffensive Phase III, TET Counteroffensive, Counteroffensive Phase IV, Counteroffensive Phase V, Counteroffensive Phase VI, TET 69 Counteroffensive, and Summer-Fall 1969.
 The battalions had also received three Republic of Vietnam Crosses of Gallantry with Palm, the Republic of Vietnam Civil Action Medal, First Class, two Valorous Unit Awards and its fourth Presidential Unit Citation.

-Then-Lieutenant Colonel David Hackworth commanded the 4th Battalion, 39th Infantry, in Vietnam.
+Then–Lieutenant Colonel David Hackworth commanded the 4th Battalion, 39th Infantry, in Vietnam.

 Post-Vietnam

 When the 9th Infantry Division was again reconstituted around 1972, this time at Fort Lewis, Washington, it was established again with the 2nd and the 3rd Battalions 39th Infantry (the 1st Battalion was serving with the 8th Infantry Division in Baumholder, Germany.)
 It remained a part of the active Army in the 9th Division until the "Old Reliables" were again deactivated around 1991.

 Following reactivation and transfer to the Training and Doctrine Command, the 2d and 4th Battalions - IET, BCT -, 39th Infantry Regiment departed Fort Dix, New Jersey for Fort Jackson, South Carolina, arriving on 22 August 1990.
 4th Battalion 39th Infantry was reactivated in October 2017 at Fort Jackson.
-The battalions conduct Basic Combat Training, and are part of the 165th Infantry Brigade at Fort Jackson, organized with a headquarters company and six line (training) companies, designated A through E.
+The battalions conduct Basic Combat Training, and are part of the 165th Infantry Brigade at Fort Jackson, organized with a headquarters company and six-line (training) companies, designated A through E.